Calderdale Council provides a variety of services to all types of business, from start-ups to large established enterprises.

 - When complete, keep a copy of the plan on-site and off-site.
 Ensure key personnel receive a copy.

-For further information about creating a Business Continuity Plan visit:
+For more on creating a Business Continuity Plan, visit:

 3. Train key personnel

 When your Business Continuity Plan is complete, train all staff, whether they have a role or not.
 They will then be aware of actions to take, if there is an emergency.